 - 1 cup butter, softened

 - 2 tsp vanilla extract

 - ½ tsp baking soda

 - 3 cups quick-cooking oats (we’ve also used old-fashioned rolled oats – it makes them more moist and chewy)

 Cream together butter, brown sugar, and white sugar until smooth.

 In another bowl…

 Combine flour, baking soda, and salt.
 Stir into creamed mixture until blended.
 Mix in quick oats, walnuts, & chocolate chips.
 Then mix the two bowls’ ingredients together.
-Drop in heaping spoonfuls onto greased cookie tray.
+Drop in heaping spoonfuls onto a greased cookie tray.